dahak-metagenomics/dahak/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](https://github.com/dahak-metagenomics/dahak/blob/master/LICENSE) file for details
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](https://github.com/dahak-metagenomics/dahak/blob/master/LICENSE) file for details.

 ## Acknowledgments